-A decrease in platelets may occur about 7 to 10 days after the start of your treatment.
-You may bruise or bleed more easily than you normally do.
+A decrease in platelets will occur about 1 to 2 weeks following your treatment.
+You may bruise or bleed more easily than you normally do

-- Use a tooth brush with soft bristles. - Check with your pharmacist before taking medications with Aspirin[®], Ibuprofen or other anti-inflammatory drugs. - Contact a member of your healthcare team if you bruise more easily than you normally do or if you have a tendency to bleed easily from the nose or the gums.
+- Use a tooth brush with soft bristles. - Check with your pharmacist before taking medications with Aspirin®, Ibuprofen or other anti-inflammatory drugs. - Contact a member of your healthcare team if you bruise more easily than you normally do or if you have a tendency to bleed easily from the nose or the gums.